Elliptical satellite orbit around the Earth

 to the satellite when the simulation starts.
 Also find the period.
 Problems

 with the calculations?
-Go to Parameters and change the
+Go to the parameters page and change the

 speed to the value that you calculated.
 Run the simulation to check if your